CanDIG/candigv2-ingest/README.md

         },
         "samples": [                      # Linkage to one or more samples that the genomic file was derived from {
-                "genomic_sample_id": "HG00096",  # The name of the sample in the genomic file "submitter_sample_id": "SAMPLE_REGISTRATION_1"   # The submitter_sample_id to link to
+                "genomic_file_sample_id": "HG00096",  # The name of the sample in the genomic file "submitter_sample_id": "SAMPLE_REGISTRATION_1"   # The submitter_sample_id to link to
             }
         ]
     },
     {  ## Example linking genomic and index files in local storage to multiple samples "program_id": "SYNTHETIC-2",
-        "genomic_id": "multisample",
+        "genomic_file_id": "multisample",
         "main": {
             "access_method": "file:////app/htsget_server/data/files/multisample_1.vcf.gz",
             "name": "multisample_1.vcf.gz"